johanstuijt66/lego-grid/README.md

 * `public function emerge();`
    returns back from the last grid that was descended into.
 * `public function render();`
-   renders the grid (inclusing all sub-grids inside it)
+   renders the grid (including all sub-grids inside it)

 So for the top row of the requested layout, we should call:
 `row,col,put,col,descend,row,col,put,col,put,row,col,put,col,put,emerge`

-For getting the gaps between the elements as described in the AListApart article, the PUT method should wrap the given content in two nested DIV's like so:
+For getting the gaps between the elements as described in the AListApart article, the *put* method should wrap the given content in two nested div's like so:
 ```
 <div class="element">
   <div>
-    (content here)
+    (content)
   </div>
 </div>
 ```
-In the CSS, a padding is given to all `<div class="element">` DIV's to get the desired LEGO effect.
+A padding is given to all `<div class="element">` div's to get the desired LEGO effect.
-Now the top-level grid still needs to be surrounded by a DIV that has the same padding.
+Only the top-level grid still needs to be surrounded by a div that has the same padding.
-Also, the gaps that Skeleton creates must be eliminated.
+Also, the gaps that Skeleton creates by default must be eliminated.

-To make this happen, i wrap the top-level grid in a DIV with css class `no-skeleton-gaps`.
+To make this happen, i wrap the top-level grid in a div with css class `no-skeleton-gaps`, and re-define the column widths:

-And in the style sheet i put:
 ```
 .no-skeleton-gaps .column, .no-skeleton-gaps .columns { margin-left: 0; }